Fairness Definitions in Language Models Explained: Introduction

 \section{Introduction}

-Language Models (LMs), such as BERT~\cite{devlin2018bert}, ELMo~\cite{DBLP:journals/corr/abs-1802-05365}, RoBERTa~\cite{liu2019roberta}, GPT-4~\cite{achiam2023gpt}, LLaMA-2~\cite{touvron2023llama}, and BLOOM~\cite{le2023bloom} have demonstrated impressive performance and potential in a wide range of Natural Language Processing (NLP) including translation~\cite{yao2023empowering, dinu2019training, ghazvininejad2023dictionary}, text sentiment analysis~\cite{nasukawa2003sentiment, qin2023chatgpt, zhang2023sentiment}, and text summarization~\cite{narayan2018don, see2017get, rothe2020leveraging}.
+Language Models (LMs), such as BERT~\cite{devlin2018bert}, ELMo~\cite{DBLP:journals/corr/abs-1802-05365}, RoBERTa~\cite{liu2019roberta}, GPT-4~\cite{achiam2023gpt}, LLaMA-2~\cite{touvron2023llama}, and BLOOM~\cite{le2023bloom} have demonstrated impressive performance and potential in a wide range of Natural Language Processing (NLP) tasks, including translation~\cite{yao2023empowering, dinu2019training, ghazvininejad2023dictionary}, text sentiment analysis~\cite{nasukawa2003sentiment, qin2023chatgpt, zhang2023sentiment}, and text summarization~\cite{narayan2018don, see2017get, rothe2020leveraging}.
 Despite their success, most of these LM algorithms lack consideration for fairness~\cite{shah2019predictive}.
-Consequently, they could yield discriminatory results towards certain populations defined by \textit{sensitive attributes} (\textit{e.g.,} race~\cite{an2022sodapop}, age~\cite{duan2024large}, gender~\cite{kotek2023gender}, nationality~\cite{venkit2023nationality}, occupation~\cite{kirk2021bias}, and religion~\cite{abid2021persistent}) when such algorithms are exploited in real-world applications.
-For example, a study~\cite{wan2023kelly} examining the behavior of a LM like ChatGPT revealed a concerning trend: it generated letters of recommendation that described a fictitious individual named Kelly (\textit{i.e.,} a commonly female-associated name) as \textit{``warm and amiable''} while describing Joseph (\textit{i.e.,} a commonly male-associated name) as a \textit{``natural leader and role model''}.
+Consequently, they could yield discriminatory results towards certain populations defined by sensitive attributes (\textit{e.g.}, race~\cite{an2022sodapop}, age~\cite{duan2024large}, gender~\cite{kotek2023gender}, nationality~\cite{venkit2023nationality}, occupation~\cite{kirk2021bias}, and religion~\cite{abid2021persistent}) when such algorithms are exploited in real-world applications.
+For example, a study~\cite{wan2023kelly} examining the behavior of the LM like ChatGPT revealed a concerning trend: it generated letters of recommendation that described a fictitious individual named Kelly (\textit{\textit{i.e.},} a commonly female-associated name) as \textit{``warm and amiable''} while describing Joseph (\textit{\textit{i.e.},} a commonly male-associated name) as a \textit{``natural leader and role model''}.
 This result indicates that LMs may inadvertently perpetuate gender stereotypes by associating higher levels of leadership with males, underscoring the need for more sophisticated mechanisms to identify and correct such biases.
-In addition, with the widespread usage of LMs, such potential discrimination could also perpetuate in other high-stakes applications, such as hiring~\cite{gan2024application}, loan approvals~\cite{bowen2024measuring}, legal sentencing~\cite{izzidien2024llm}, and medical diagnoses~\cite{yang2024drhouse}.
 These biases in LMs have raised significant ethical and societal concerns, severely limiting the adoption of LMs in high-risk decision-making scenarios~\cite{zhao2019gender}.
-Therefore, addressing unfairness in LMs has naturally become a crucial problem.
+Therefore, addressing unfairness in LMs naturally becomes a crucial challenge, prompting extensive efforts~\cite{chu2024fairness,gallegos2024bias}.